-If the negative behaviour continues the child has up to 10 minutes 'timeout' in another classroom.
-If the negative behaviour continues further, this will be noted and they will miss all, or some, of their next break time.
-As in KS1, the child must spend that time in their classroom with their own class teacher wherever possible.
+If the negative behaviour continues further, this will be noted and they will miss all, or some, of their next break time following the Behaviour Handbook.
+As in KS1, the child must spend that time in the library with the adult on duty.

-This gives their teacher the opportunity to address the child's behaviour and guide them to avoid repeating it.
+This gives the duty adult the opportunity to address the child's behaviour and guide them to avoid repeating it.